Here are answers to some of the questions we are regularly asked.

-When will the comedy I'm interested in be released on DVD?
+When will the comedy I'm interested in be released on Blu-ray/DVD/CD/download?

-Take a look at our coming soon page - that is a complete list of all the new DVD releases that have been announced.
-If you can't see the DVD on the list then we're not sure when it will be released.
-For more advice type the comedy name into our shop search
+Take a look at our coming soon page - that is a complete list of all the new products that have been announced.
+If you can't see the comedy you want on the list then we're not sure when it will be released.
+Get more help on this topic

 Will there be another series of the comedy I like?

-If it isn't on our returning comedy list we can't yet say whether it will be back.
-Sometimes the commissioners take quite a while to decide if a show is returning.
-Read our programme guide for the comedy you're interested in to see if there is any mention of the show perhaps coming back.
+If it isn't on our returning TV comedy list (or radio) we can't yet say whether it will be back.
+Sometimes commissioners take quite a while to decide if a show is returning.
+See the 'Press' page in our programme guide for the comedy you're interested in to see if there is any mention of the show perhaps coming back.

-I'd like to include some of your content on my website / homework.
+I'd like to include some of your content on my website / homework / in something I'm writing.
 Can I use it?

-Maybe, it depends.
-Please check with us first.
-This is because in some cases we will need to check with the copyright owner.
-In certain situations we will not be able to share our exclusive content, but the majority of the time we'll normally be quite happy for you to take a copy.
-But please do check first!
+Probably!
+But please check with us first.
+In certain situations we may not be able to share our exclusive content or there maybe copyright issues in regards to the images, but the majority of the time we'll normally be quite happy for you to use a copy, as long as it is for non-commercial reasons.

 Can I go and watch my favourite comedy being filmed?

 It depends.
-Some comedies have a 'closed set', but those that do record in front of a live audience you can apply for free tickets to.
+Some comedies have a 'closed set', but many of those that record in front of a live audience offer tickets for free.
 Tickets are issued on a first-come first-served basis via various booking websites.
-See our tickets page for the shows that are currently being recorded.
-Note: Sometimes TV companies will issue more tickets than there are seats available... this is to ensure they still have a packed studio in the event some people don't turn up.
-Therefore having a ticket doesn't guarentee you entry.
-The earlier you can get to the studio the better!
+See our TV tickets and radio tickets pages for a list of the shows that are currently being recorded.
+Note: Sometimes TV companies will issue more tickets than there are seats available in order to ensure they still have a packed studio in the event some people don't turn up... so if you get tickets, get there early!

 Who runs this website?